corda/corda-solutions/bn-apps/memberships-management/design/design.md

 ### Timeline

 * Projects, which go live on Corda in 2018 are asking to have a reference implementation available *asap*.
-* This will be an evolvable solution.
+* This solution will evolve over time.
 We need to get more feedback about usage patterns which might result in future design changes.

 ### Requirements